yawjyec/yawjyec.github.io/_posts/2019-07-07-Benson-Project.md

 title: First Week @ Metis - Project Benson
 ---

 First week at Metis Data Science bootcamp has just ended.
-It's exactly what I thought it would be... very intense and a lot of new things to learn in a short period of time.
+It was exactly what I thought it would be... very intense and a lot of new things to learn in a short period of time.
 For me, the most challenging new tool that I learned has got to be Git and GitHub.
 I'm still not too familiar with the workflow.
 Hopefully with more practice, it will come naturally to me in no time.

 Did I not mention that this Metis's curriculum is very intense already?
-We were given the first project to complete in 4 days.
-I worked with another 3 awesome team members (Hari, Joel and Leo) to analyze MTA subway foot-traffic data.
+Yup... this week, we already had our first project to complete in 4 days.
+I worked with 3 awesome team members (Hari, Joel and Leo) to analyze MTA subway traffic data.
 The goal of this project was to help a non-profit client to optimize the placement of their street teams at subway stations, such that they could get as many potential commuters as possible to attend the gala.
-We went through the EDA (Exploratory Data Analysis) process in order to gain insight of the turnstile data we extracted from MTA website.
+We went through the EDA (Exploratory Data Analysis) process in order to gain insight of the turnstile data extracted from MTA website.

 ![Image test]({{ site.url }}/images/MTASubway_hero.jpg)